 Generally, upper division credit is not allowed for courses taken in a two-year college, and no more than 70 semester hours of lower division courses may be applied to a program of study.
 A maximum of 98 semester hours may be transferred from a four-year college.
 No course lower than a "C-" will transfer from another institution.
 An evaluation of transcripts to determine transfer credit is done only when an Application for Admission has been formally accepted.
 This evaluation will be based only on the official transcript submitted directly to the University.
 Students are responsible to submit either a college catalog or course syllabus should one be needed.
-Corban does not transfer grade point averages, only credits earned.
+Corban does not transfer grade point averages, only credits earned, except those grades earned as part of the cross-registration with OICA colleges.